• Skip to primary navigation

 Jump to Recipe Pin for Later

-a big pot of low carb chili
+a big pot of keto chili with a wooden spoon

 Meats: This recipe calls for both stew meat and ground beef.
 Of course, you can replace the stew meat with more ground beef if you want, or just leave it out for less meat.
 You could also use all ground turkey.
-Sometime we have to use whatever the grocery store has.

 Vegetables: I like to use diced onion and red bell pepper for this recipe.
 You could definitely use green peppers or just omit them altogether.